Ancient Ancestors

 Synopsis

-In our "Male-Female Dimorphism in Hominids" lab, students investigate the interplay between physiological and behavioral traits within and between bonobos, chimpanzees, and humans.
-By measuring 3D skulls and observing their behaviors via videos, students explore linkages between physical and social traits.
-The lab highlights how species with pronounced sexual dimorphism (chimps) often exhibit male-dominated hierarchies, while humans and bonobos, with less dimorphism, have likely underwent self-domestication—an evolutionary process leading to greater cooperation and reduced aggression.
-This hands-on investigation illustrates how culture and behavior can indeed influence biological evolution.
+In our "Male-Female Dimorphism in Hominids" lab, students investigate the interplay between physiological and behavioral traits in bonobos, chimpanzees, and humans.
+By measuring 3D skulls — the .stl files are also provided for free — observing behaviors via videos, students explore linkages between physical and social traits.
+The lab highlights how the species with pronounced sexual dimorphism (chimps) exhibits male-dominated hierarchies, while in humans and bonobos, less dimorphism and less male-domination is observed.
+After collecting the data, students are introduced to the self-domestication hypothesis — an evolutionary process leading to greater cooperation and reduced aggression.
+This way students are in a position to discuss the degree to which the evidence buttresses the contention that humans and bonobos have undergone a form of self-domestication.

 Administer the lab with the following open-access resources: